thestennettreport/TheStennettReport.github.io/project_2025/mandate_for_leadership/chapter_4.md

 ### 9. KEY QUOTES

 * **"The Department of Defense is a deeply troubled institution.
-It has been weakened by decades of neglect, mismanagement, and misplaced priorities." (p.
-124)**  This quote sets the stage for the chapter's argument that the DOD needs radical reform.
+It has been weakened by decades of neglect, mismanagement, and misplaced priorities." <sup>(124)</sup>**  This quote sets the stage for the chapter's argument that the DOD needs radical reform.
-* **"By far the most significant danger to Americans’ security, freedoms, and prosperity is China." (p.
-126)**  This quote highlights the chapter's focus on China as the primary threat.
+* **"By far the most significant danger to Americans’ security, freedoms, and prosperity is China." <sup>(126)</sup>**  This quote highlights the chapter's focus on China as the primary threat.
 * **"The military is not a social experiment.
-Its purpose is to fight and win wars." (p.
-136)**  This quote encapsulates the chapter's emphasis on "warfighting" and its rejection of "woke" culture.
+Its purpose is to fight and win wars." <sup>(136)</sup>**  This quote encapsulates the chapter's emphasis on "warfighting" and its rejection of "woke" culture.
-* **"The next conservative President must rebuild American military strength and reassert U.S. global military dominance." (p.
-127)**  This quote reveals the chapter's goal of restoring American military dominance.
+* **"The next conservative President must rebuild American military strength and reassert U.S. global military dominance." <sup>(127)</sup>**  This quote reveals the chapter's goal of restoring American military dominance.
-* **"We must be prepared to fight and win wars against these adversaries." (p.
-127)**  This quote highlights the chapter's hawkish stance and its preference for military solutions.
+* **"We must be prepared to fight and win wars against these adversaries." <sup>(127)</sup>**  This quote highlights the chapter's hawkish stance and its preference for military solutions.

 ### 10. SUMMARY & SIGNIFICANCE